By LIBBY CUDMORE

 MILFORD – Call it a School of Fish.

 Kim Burkhart’s Milford Central School third-graders are raising 50 brown trout in their classroom, learning hands-on about the ecosystems of rivers and streams.
+If you feel inspired having read this article, then you may want to consider some fishy-y learning aids for your children at home.
+Consider looking at Odd Ball Fish online to get some innovative ideas for stocking a new aquarium.

 “They’re inspired when they participate in this life cycle instead of just reading it in books,” she said.
 “It sticks with them.”